What is hypoglycemia?

 What happens if my blood sugar is low and I’m unconscious or asleep?

 If a family member or friend who is using insulin is unconscious, jerking or unable to swallow, glucagon should be given, even if you’re not sure the cause is low glucose.
-Glucagon is an injectable medication used to treat severe hypoglycemia, or low blood sugar.
+Glucagon is offered in injectable and nasal spray form used to treat severe hypoglycemia, or low blood sugar.
 While insulin decreases sugar in the blood, glucagon works the opposite way to increase sugar levels in the blood when it is too low.
-Food or sugary drinks should not be given to someone who is unconscious or unable to swallow safely.
+Food or sugary drinks should not be given to someone who is unconscious or unable to swallow safely

 Your doctor can prescribe you with glucagon.
 It’s important to teach people in your lives how to use it.
+Video instructions are provided for injectable glucagon.
 Watch our video and share with your loved ones, coaches, teachers, and support system.
+For information on the glucagon nasal spray, please click here